Amy Winehouse family 'bereft' as police probe death

 The family of troubled British singer Amy Winehouse said Sunday they have been left "bereft" by her loss at the age of 27 as grieving fans left tributes outside the London home where she was found dead.

 Police said the death of the Grammy award-winning soul diva -- who immortalised her struggles with drink and drugs in the hit "Rehab" -- was still unexplained and that an autopsy would not be scheduled until Monday.

 Fans laid flowers, candles and more unorthodox tributes including cigarettes and beer cans outside Winehouse's flat in trendy Camden, north London.
 Several kept an overnight vigil.

-In their first statement since paramedics discovered Winehouse's body on Saturday, her family paid tribute to her and asked for privacy.
+In their first statement since one of Winehouse's bodyguards discovered the singer's body on Saturday, her family paid tribute to her and asked for privacy.

 "Our family has been left bereft by the loss of Amy, a wonderful daughter, sister, niece," the statement said.

 "She leaves a gaping hole in our lives.
 We are coming together to remember her and we would appreciate some privacy and space at this terrible time."

 Winehouse was particularly close to her father Mitch, a London taxi driver and music aficionado, who inspired her love of music by singing to her when she was a child.

 He flew back to London from New York on Saturday night after her death.

 A spokesman for the family said the funeral would not be arranged until a post-mortem examination had been carried out.